Skip to main content

 When you connect a new integration, MeetLoyd automatically:

-1. Discovers available resources (repos, CRM objects, folders, etc.) via connector screening
+1. Discovers available resources via connector screening

 2. Registers them in the authorization system